Herpangina in Children

 What is herpangina in children?

-Herpangina is a very common illness in children.
+Herpangina is a sudden viral illness in children.
 It causes small blister-like bumps or sores (ulcers) in the mouth.
-They are usually in the back of the throat or the roof of the mouth.
+They are often in the back of the throat or the roof of the mouth.

-Herpangina is usually seen in children between the ages of 3 and 10.
+Herpangina is often seen in children between the ages 3 and 10.
 It is seen most often in the summer and fall.

 What causes herpangina in a child?